Horopito

 Plant Description

-Horopito (Pseudowintera colorata), commonly known as mountain horopito, pepperwood, New Zealand pepper tree, or red horopito, is an evergreen shrub or small tree endemic to New Zealand.
+Horopito ( Pseudowintera colorata ), commonly known as mountain horopito, pepperwood, New Zealand pepper tree, or red horopito, is an evergreen shrub or small tree endemic to New Zealand Discover more about native shrubs.
 It typically grows as a shrub up to 3.5 meters tall, with upright trunks and branches and dark bark.
 Its most distinctive feature is its aromatic foliage.
 The leathery leaves are alternate, elliptic, and range from matt green to yellowish-green on the upper surface, often blotched with red, especially in exposed conditions.
 The undersides are glaucous to white and frequently pink-flushed.
 New leaves in spring can emerge bright red.
 The leaves are notably pungent and pepper-tasting, a characteristic that gives the plant its common names.
 This peppery taste is primarily due to a chemical component called polygodial, which also contributes to the plant's defense mechanisms against insects and fungi.
 Small, bisexual flowers, about 1 cm in diameter, appear in fascicles of 1-3 in the leaf axils.
 They have 5-6 linear to narrow-oblong, greenish-yellow petals.
 The fruit is a fleshy, globose to subglobose berry, 5-6 mm in diameter, which ripens to dark red or black and contains 2-3 seeds.

 Quick Facts